snowkittykira/picobloc/readme.md

 ```

 not used by picobloc itself, the world contains a `resources` table which
-you can use for storing any singletons / global state that needs to be
+you can use for storing any singletons or global state that needs to be
 accessed by systems.

 ```lua